 We've provided some information and resources about each of these focus areas below for you to consider, and take to your community stakeholders to get them on board too.

 Diversity in Biomedical Research

 We recognize the importance of diverse representation in biomedical research.
 That’s because we’re all unique.
+Here’s why we’re doing something about it.
 Even if you have the same disease as someone else, the right medicine for you may not be the right medicine for them.

 What does digital literacy have to do with participating in biomedical research?
 Digital literacy skills and access to and confidence in using technology are essential for participation in biomedical research, especially All of Us, which is almost entirely digital.

 Health literacy skills can help you make an informed decision about and activity participate in biomedical research.
 Personal health literacy is the degree to which individuals have the ability to find, understand, and use information and services to inform health-related decisions and actions for themselves and others.

 Traditionally, health care has taken a one-size-fits-all approach in developing treatments and strategies for the “average” person - but these treatments may not work well for individual people, because everyone is unique.
 How can medicine and research take individuality into consideration in tailoring treatment and prevention strategies for more effective health care?